 To start processing payments through Recurly and Adyen, you must follow the instructions below on how to configure your account in Adyen and how to configure the Adyen gateway in Recurly.

-- Log in to the Adyen Customer Area.
+- Log into the Adyen dashboard.

 - Have Adyen support enable the “API PCI Payments role” for your web services user.
 Recurly will process transactions through Adyen by invoking their API’s.
 The API permission on Adyen merchant accounts is not enabled by default.